Azure/linux-on-azure-levelup/Module 3 - Securing Workloads - E2E Security/secure-infra.md

 ### Step 9: Create public IP address for Azure NAT Gateway

 The backend VM does not need a public IP, we are going to add a NAT Gateway for Outbound Internet connection.
-We're adding this just for LAB purposes to show how you can use NAT GW to allow outbound internet connection implicitly.
+We're adding this just for LAB purposes to show how you can use NAT GW to allow outbound internet connection explicitly.

 ```bash
 export NAT_PUBLIC_IP_NAME="nat-ip-levelup-${SUFFIX}"